Map © Nations Online Project (info)

 There are many impressive churches in Tallinn, but very few are Roman Catholic; in fact, the Catholic cathedral is a rather nondescript building that you might walk past without even noticing.
 This odd fact is because the country is predominantly Russian Orthodox and Lutheran (due to the centuries of rule by Germans and Prussians from the west and Russians from the east).
 The Catholic church mostly serves the small Polish community, and offers Holy Mass in no less than FIVE different languages - Estonian, English, Latin, Polish and Russian.

 Things took a turn for the worse that evening.
 I was eating supper in a restaurant (pork and potatoes, the Estonian staple) when something hard dropped out of my mouth and clinked onto my plate.
-It then fell onto the floor where it probably still is to this day - despite looking, I couldn't find it.
+It then rolled onto the floor where it probably still is to this day - despite looking, I couldn't find it.
 I'd broken a tooth and lost an old filling, which explained the slight niggle I'd felt on the lower right side of my mouth for the past few days.
 I could feel a rough area in my teeth with my tongue, so for the next few days I guess I'll be chewing only on the left side of my mouth.
 Very irritating (and painful too), but in the list of things that could possibly go wrong this was a relatively minor issue.

 [Wednesday 11 June : Tallinn, Estonia] In my wanderings around Tallinn today I discovered a small coffee roastery, right in the heart of old town.
 The attached coffee shop boasted a sign that read "Voted the best cafe in Tallinn" and "Our coffee is as sweet as sin and as black as night" ... after reading that I just had to go in and sample their wares.
 And the coffee was indeed good, although (like all restaurants in the old town) it was obscenely expensive - 2.90 Euros translates to 42 SA Rands for one cup of coffee.
 Most places in the old town charge 2 Euros or more for coffee, but if you go a little way outside to the non-tourist areas the price drops quickly.

 An interesting feature of all the former Communist eastern European countries is the number of crumbling relics from the Soviet era that dot the landscape, and Tallinn is no exception.
 Between the city and the harbour is an absolutely gigantic concrete monstrosity of such monumental ugliness that one can only stare in wonder - the Linnahall, built by the Soviet Union for the 1980 Moscow Olympic Games.
 It consists of an eye-stretching expanse of concrete, scores of steps going up and down, a multitude of nooks and crannies and, inside, a vast hall that was intended to be used for concerts, receptions and major indoor sporting events.
 It is huge, it is hideous and it is a blight on Tallinn's landscape; the city council would love to get rid of the thing, but the cost of removing it would be enormous.
 So it is closed and abandoned, littered with rubbish, scarred by graffiti and the whole edifice is rusting, broken and falling down.

 But the Linnahall has the best views out over the sea in Tallinn, so on summer evenings it is a popular spot for sundowners.
-Couples sit in the crumbling concrete and sip wine, skateboarders dodge the weeds that are everywhere and beer-sodden students add their broken bottles to the mouldy trash lying around.
+Couples sit on the crumbling concrete and sip wine, skateboarders dodge the weeds that are everywhere and beer-sodden students add their broken bottles to the mouldy trash lying around.
 The Linnahall occupies one of the most prime pieces of real estate in the whole of the Baltics, yet it is wasted and disused; Tallinn's city council must surely grind their teeth in frustration at the futility of it.

 [Thursday 12 June : Narva, Estonia] I checked out of my hotel and while waiting for the afternoon train east to Narva I tramped around Tallinn's old town in the pouring rain.
 Soaked through, I was driven by desperation to seek refuge in the one place that is always dry and where you don't get chucked out - McDonald's (yes, the dreaded "M" word).
 Of course they have free wi-fi, so I sat in a corner and updated my travelogue; the words you are reading now were penned in the "restaurant" chain that is as much a blight on the landscape as the Linnahall (see yesterday's entry), but in this case I have to admit I was grateful to them.
 I confess I even ordered a cup of coffee there ... and it wasn't bad either.
 What's happening to me?

 Then it was time for the 3:51 PM train to Narva, a city way over in the north-eastern corner of Estonia and slap up against the border with Russia.
 After the decrepitude of Latvian railways I wasn't quite sure what to expect, but the trip was a pleasure.
 Estonian trains are modern, fast and extremely comfortable, right up there with the very best in the world.
 We left exactly on time and after a trip of nearly three hours we arrived in Narva TWENTY SECONDS LATE ... now that is precision that even the Swiss would be proud of.

 A lot of effort has been put into upgrading the Estonian railway system, because for the first time I saw clean, well-kept and modern stations, many with pedestrian bridges over the tracks; in Lithuania and Latvia the norm was for people just to walk over the rails.
 Stations are unmanned though - you can only buy tickets on the train.
 The train itself was gleaming and modern, with digital displays in every carriage informing passengers of the time, the speed, the next few stations and the time of arrival at each station.
 All in all the trip was a pleasure and beat taking a cramped bus hands down.

-Stumbling along Narva's broken streets made me realize that I was off the trail all right ... the only problem was that I didn't have a map of the town apart from a hand-written one I'd copied off the internet, and the street names (when there were any) didn't seem to match my scrap of paper.
+Stumbling along Narva's broken streets in the dark made me realize that I was off the trail all right ...
+Narva was so insignificant it didn't even rate a map in my guide book.
+All I had was a hand-drawn map of the town that I'd copied off the internet, and the street names (when there were any) didn't seem to match my scrap of paper.
 That's when my compass came in handy, because I knew that if I kept going north I would sooner or later strike the traffic circle in the centre of town, and from there I would be able to figure out where to go.
 Sure enough, I came to the circle, and after that it was a couple of hundred metres to the guest house I'd booked into.
 The guest house was a surprize in this wreck of a city - it was beautifully appointed and spotless, very Russian in style, but a pleasure to move into.